Salman Mumtaz: Partnership with Molla Nasraddin journal

 According to the Turkish literary critic Yavuz Akpınar, in 1908-1909, after the publication of "Molla Nasreddin Magazine" in Tbilisi, Salman Mumtaz was also among the writers of this satirical magazine.
 At the same time, he also wrote poems in classical style.
 Together with his friends, he founded a literary meeting in Ashgabat.
 In 1908-1909, Mumtaz attracted the attention of readers with his satirical poems and articles, which were later published in "Molla Nasreddin Magazine", as well as in other organs of the Azerbaijani press.
 According to Yavuz Akpınar, "In his classic works, Mumtaz expressed his love for his country and nation to the reader, and showed and exposed the shortcomings of public life.

 According to the statements of Azerbaijani literary critic and historian Adalet Tahirzade, 1906 brought about a turning point in his thoughts: Mumtaz, who came to Ashgabat, corresponded with the collection of "Molla Nasreddin" and sent him a lot of news and sometimes poems.
 "Mozalan Bey's Travelogue", written together with Abdurrahim Bey Hagverdiyev and Gurbanali Sharifzadeh and published in "Molla Nasreddin" magazine in 1908, is considered one of his creative successes.
 In 1910, the second two-week meeting with Mirza Alakbar Sabir connected him even more to literature: after Sabir's encouragement, Mumtaz’s signature "Khortdan Bey" began to appear in "Molla Nasreddin" magazine.

-In 1913, Mirza Jalil Mammadguluzade's "Geyrat" publishing house published his first book "Seyyid Ahmed Hatif Isfahani's Experience and Biography" in Tiflis.
-Salman Asgarzade, who stayed in Tbilisi for 3 months, met Abbas Sahhat, who has a deep knowledge in literature, history and art and helped publish the book "Hophopname" of Mirza Alakbar Sabir, who passed away 2 years ago.
-Mumtaz, who is friends with Mirza Jalil in Tbilisi, provides all the financing for the "Molla Nasreddin" magazine.
-In 1913, the newspaper "Iqbal" wrote about Salman Mumtaz, one of the 11 modern poets of his time in the Caucasus: "With his 12 poems in the magazine "Molla Nasreddin", with the nickname of Salman Askerov or Mümtaz, he shows the shortcomings of the nation and serves with his pen to show the way to salvation.
-In 1916, Salman Mumtaz tried hard to stage Jalil Mammadguluzade's "Ölülər" in Ashgabat, but the local authorities did not allow it.
+In 1913, in Tbilisi, Salman Əsgərzadə published his first book, "Seyid Ahmad Hatif Isfahani’s interpreter and biography," at the "Geyrat" printing house of Mirza Jalil Mammadguluzade.
+After staying in Tbilisi for three months, Salman Əsgərzadə met Abbas Sahhat, who was deeply knowledgeable in literature, history, and art.
+He played an important role in the publication of Mirza Alakbar Sabir’s "Hop-hopname," which had been published two years earlier.
+In Tbilisi, Salman befriended Mirza Jalil and financially supported the "Molla Nasraddin" magazine.
+In 1913, the "Iqbal" newspaper wrote about Salman Mümtaz, one of the 11 modern poets of the time in the Caucasus: "Salman Asgarov, or by his pen name Mumtaz, shows the nation's flaws with his 12 satirical poems in the 'Molla Nasraddin' magazine, serving to guide them toward salvation with his pen."
+In 1916, Salman Mümtaz worked hard in Ashgabat to stage Jalil Mammadguluzadeh's "Oluler,"(The dead) but the local authorities did not allow it.

 Salman Mumtaz spoke against religious bigotry and superstitions with his poems and feuilletons that he wrote in the "Molla Nasreddin" magazine, which was published in Ashgabat until 1918.
-Mümtaz also assisted in the distribution of "Molla Nasreddin" magazine in Central Asia and other regions.
+Mumtaz also assisted in the distribution of "Molla Nasreddin" magazine in Central Asia and other regions.